Das-Kollektiv/tdme2/README.md

     - What is TDME2?
-        - ThreeDeeMiniEngine2 is a lightweight 3D engine including tools suited for 3D games development using C++11
+        - ThreeDeeMiniEngine2 is a lightweight C++11 based 3D engine including tools
         - TDME2 is open source
           - please check the license and the licenses of used 3rd party libraries
           - you find the source code at https://github.com/andreasdr/tdme2